Jimmy Eriksson: Formula Three

 In 2010, Eriksson stepped up to the German Formula Three Championship with the Motopark Academy team. finishing sixth in points.
 He moved to the Formula 3 Euro Series in 2011, finishing ninth.
-The Swede returned to German Formula Three in 2012, winning the championship with 8 wins and 17 podiums in 27 races.
+Eriksson returned to German Formula Three in 2012, winning the championship with eight wins and 17 podiums in 27 races.

 GP3 Series

 In 2013, Eriksson progressed to GP3 Series, scoring no points for Status Grand Prix.
-In 2014 he joined Koiranen GP, ranking fourth in the drivers' championship.
-Continuing with Koiranen in 2015, the driver finished fifth in points.
+In 2014, he joined Koiranen GP, ranking fourth in the drivers' championship.
+Continuing with Koiranen in 2015, Eriksson finished fifth in points.

 GP2 Series

-On 29 April 2016, he was announced at driving at the GP2 Series for Arden International.
+On 29 April 2016, Eriksson was announced at driving at the GP2 Series for Arden International.
 He scored points once at the Austria feature race with a fifth-place finish, but missed the final two rounds due to financial setbacks.

 GT racing

 In 2017, Eriksson was signed by HTP Motorsport to drive a Mercedes-AMG GT3 at the Blancpain GT Series Sprint Cup.
 Partnering with Dominik Baumann, he finished fifth at the Misano feature race, and seventh at the Hungary feature race.